ent/ent/doc/md/privacy.md

 ```

 Now, we want to enforce that viewers can see only groups and users that are connected to the tenant they belong to.
-In this case, we create another type of privacy rule named `FilterTenantRule`.
+In this case, there's another type of privacy rule named `Filter`.
-This rule can help us filter out entities that are not connected to the same tenant.
+We use it to filter out entities that are not connected to the same tenant.
+Unlike previous rules, we only use it for filtering, not for privacy decision-making.

 > Note, the privacy filtering option needs to be enabled using the [`entql`](features.md#entql-filtering) feature-flag (see instructions [above](#configuration)).